Skip to content

 Score Summary

-Pooch & Mutt Senior Chicken scores 77.0/100 vs Chudleys Senior Chicken at 70.0/100.
-Pooch & Mutt Senior Chicken wins on ingredient quality, transparency, palatability.
-Chudleys Senior Chicken is stronger on nutritional value and value for money.
+Pooch & Mutt Senior Chicken scores 84.0/100 vs Chudleys Senior Chicken at 70.0/100.
+Pooch & Mutt Senior Chicken wins on ingredient quality, nutritional value, value for money.

 Pooch & Mutt Senior Chicken vs Chudleys Senior Chicken: What Does the Data Say?